-6.2 Generalizing Focus Marking in Mandarin Chinese and Cantonese
+4.6.2 Generalizing the Picture of focus particles in Mandarin Chinese and Cantonese

 Chapter Five: Distribution of Additives and Restrictives in Mandarin Chinese and Cantonese

-4. Co-occurrence of restrictives in Mandarin and Cantonese and the linearity principle
+5.2 Co-occurrence of Additives in Mandarin and Cantonese and the Linearity Principle

-6. Deriving a general principle of focus marking in Mandarin Chinese and Cantonese
+5.6 Deriving a General Principle of Focus Marking in Mandarin Chinese and Cantonese

-6.2 Generalizing a General Principle of focus marking in Mandarin Chinese
+5.6.2 Generalizing a General Principle of Focus Marking in Mandarin Chinese and Cantonese

 Chapter Six: Conclusions: Theoretical Consequences and Implications